ellak-monades-aristeias/eIDAS-ISS/README.md

 ## Introduction
 The Interconnection Supporting Service Plus allows for several Service Providers (SPs) to connect and use the eIDAS infrastructure without having to implement SAML mechanisms in their infrastructure, or when a Java-capable web browser is not available.
-Current ISS+ functionality:
+Current ISS functionality:
 1. Allows SPs to use the eIDAS infrastructure using non-encrypted (but over https) Json messages and Web Services instead of SAML.
-2. Only one ISS+ instance can support multiple SPs using different communication formats
+2. Only one ISS instance can support multiple SPs using different communication formats
-3. Simple public web access to the log file of all requests served by the ISS+
+3. Simple public web access to the log file of all requests served by the ISS

 It was developed by the "Information Management Lab (i4M Lab)", participant of the Atlantis Group (http://www.atlantis-group.gr/) of the University of the Aegean (https://www.aegean.gr/).